-Heat from the sun travelling through space is an example of heat transfer by radiation.
-This type of heat is transferred by waves.
+The heat from the sun travelling through space is an example of heat transfer by radiation.
+Waves transfer this type of heat.

-In the campfire and pan example above all three kinds of heat transfer can be seen.
+The campfire and pan example above shows all three kinds of heat transfer.

-Heat travels by radiation from the camp fire to the metal pan.
-Heat travels through the metal of the pan by conduction to warm the lower layers of water.
-The water is then heated by convection as the less dense warmer water rises through the cooler water to create a convection current!
+Heat travels by radiation from the campfire to the metal pan.
+Heat travels through the pan’s metal by conduction to warm the lower layers of water.
+The water is then heated by convection as the less dense warmer water rises through the cooler water, creating a convection current!

-Remember – heat is only transferred is there is a temperature difference.
+Remember – heat is only transferred if there is a temperature difference.